 Ultimately, AV in Australia has allowed greater choice for voters and ensured that what would be safe seats in the UK are competitive and can’t be taken for granted.
 Maybe that’s why NO2AV does not want people to vote Yes in May.

 The AV referendum takes place in exactly three months’ time, Thursday, May 5th; if you aren’t already registered to vote, click hereLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.